-This is our twentieth quarterly report.
+This is our twenty-first quarterly report.
 The status of compliance with the 22 active requirements of the Negotiated Settlement Agreement is shown for all of our quarterly reports in the graph below.
-It shows that 19, or 86%, of the Tasks are in Phase 2 compliance; and one, or 5%, of the Tasks is in partial compliance.
-We also placed two (9%) Tasks in deferred compliance status.
+It shows that 19, or 86%, of the Tasks are in Phase 2 compliance; and three, or 14%, of the Tasks are in partial compliance.